8 April 2026

 • Stop the server first.

-• Keep the JSON valid (commas/brackets matter).
+• Keep the JSON valid (commas and brackets matter).

 Troubleshooting